yann-rzd/Reciplease/README.md

 Reciplease is written in Swift 5 and supports iOS 13.0+.
 Built with Xcode 11.

 ## 🍀 Architecture
-I decided to deal with this app with a [MVVM](https://medium.com/better-programming/mvvm-in-ios-from-net-perspective-580eb7f4f129) with [Coordinator](http://khanlou.com/2015/01/the-coordinator/) architectural pattern.
+I decided to deal with this app with a [MVC](https://medium.com/@joespinelli_6190/mvc-model-view-controller-ef878e2fd6f5) architectural pattern.

 ## 🛠 Dependencies
 As activity indicator i use [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView), for a better Swift Style [SwiftLint](https://github.com/realm/SwiftLint), to save recipe for offline use [CoreData](https://developer.apple.com/documentation/coredata) and [Alamofire](https://github.com/Alamofire/Alamofire) for an elegant HTTP Networking in Swift.